Nat Representations

 {97}

-We've already seen how the string a (entered above as %a) is "shown", stringified, as {97}.
-This is because we use ASCII to encode strings as nats, according to which the "string" %a is actually just the natural number 0x61, or 97 in decimal form.
+We've [already](https://github.com/deathtothecorporation/plunder-docs/blob/master/deeper/sire/intro.md) seen how the string `a` (entered above as `%a`) is "shown", stringified, as `{97}`.
+This is because we use ASCII to encode strings as nats, according to which the "string" `%a` is actually just the natural number `0x61`, or `97` in decimal form.

 We can confirm this using hexadecimal notation: